 2. By Dividing the Amplitude

-We can take a reference of Newton ring phenomenon or make use of Michelson’s interferometer arrangement or configuration.
+We can take a reference of Newton’s ring phenomenon or make use of Michelson’s interferometer arrangement or configuration.

 Incoherent sources are the exact opposite of coherent sources.
-These type of sources emit light with frequency and there are random changes of phase between the photons.
+These types of sources emit light with frequency, and there are random changes in phase between the photons.

-Examples of incoherent sources include all the conventional light sources.
-The transitions between energy levels in an atom is a completely random process.
-So we have no control over when an atom is going to lose energy in the form of radiation.
+Examples of incoherent sources include all conventional light sources.
+The transitions between energy levels in an atom are a completely random process.
+So, we have no control over when an atom is going to lose energy in the form of radiation.

 Interference is a phenomenon in which two waves superimpose to form a resultant wave which has greater, lower or the same amplitude.
-Interference are of types – constructive and destructive interference.
+Interference is of types – constructive and destructive.
 They result from the combination of waves that are interrelated or coherent with each other, either because they come from the same source or because they have the same or nearly the same frequency.

 We need coherent sources of light mainly to observe the effects of interference.
+Coherent sources have the same phase, so the phase difference between the two sources remains constant.
+This is a necessary condition for observable and distinct interference.
 They help us identify the interference patterns that occur as a result of the change in phase at a given point (at source, at the screen ).
-This also gives us the minima and maxima i.e. constructive and destructive interference which can be seen at different points on the screen simultaneously.
+This also gives us the minima and maxima, i.e. constructive and destructive interference, which can be seen at different points on the screen simultaneously.

-Sometimes the phases are interfering at a such a high rate that our eye are not able to detect the simultaneous formation of fringes.
+Sometimes the phases interfere at such a high rate that our eyes are not able to detect the simultaneous formation of fringes.